MOARdV/AviationLights/README.md

 # AviationLights
 Aviation Lights for Kerbal Space Program

 This is a maintainance respository for AviationLights for KSP by BigNose.
-During BigNose's absence from the forum, I will maintain the mod here.
+During BigNose's absence from the forum, I will maintain the mod on GitHub.

+Source code for the MOARdV maintainance releases is available on [GitHub](https://github.com/MOARdV/AviationLights).

 ## CREDITS